aetperf/Edsger/docs/source/api.md

 ## Parallel Edges Handling

-Both `Dijkstra` and `BellmanFord` classes automatically handle parallel edges (multiple edges between the same pair of vertices) during initialization.
+Both `Dijkstra` and `BellmanFord` classes automatically handle parallel edges (multiple directed edges between the same pair of vertices) during initialization.
 When parallel edges are detected:

 1. **Automatic Processing**: The `_preprocess_edges()` method is called internally during initialization
 2. **Minimum Weight Selection**: For each pair of vertices with multiple edges, only the edge with the minimum weight is kept